NeuroLIAA/reading-et/README.md

 # Eye-tracking during natural reading
 ![Example trial](preview.jpg)
+## Download link
+The dataset is now available in [Figshare](https://figshare.com/articles/dataset/Eye-tracking_during_natural_reading_of_short_stories_in_Spanish/28311908)!
 ## About
-Eye-tracking is a well-established methodology to study reading.
-Our gaze jumps from word to word, sampling information from the text almost sequentially.
-Thus, the time spent on each word, or which words are skipped or revisited, provides proxies to different cognitive processes.
-However, few studies have focused on Spanish, where data are scarce, and little is known on how these findings translate to other languages.
-We present the largest publicly available Spanish eye-tracking dataset to date, comprising readings from 76 native speakers (mean age 23.5; 44 females, 31 males, one unspecified) who read 20 self-contained short stories (800 ± 135 words) across two sessions, with each story read by approximately 50 participants.
-This comprehensive dataset presents opportunities to investigate eye movements during reading and its related cognitive processes, Spanish linguistics, and their applications in computational algorithms.
+Eye-tracking is a well-established methodology to study reading processes.
+Our gaze jumps from word to word, sampling information from text almost sequentially.
+The time spent on each word, along with patterns of skipping or revisiting, provides proxies for different cognitive processes during comprehension.
+However, few studies have focused on Spanish, where empirical data remain scarce, and little is known about how findings from other languages translate to Spanish reading behavior.
+We present the largest publicly available Spanish eye-tracking dataset to date, comprising readings of self-contained stories from 113 native speakers (mean age 23.8; 61 females, 52 males).
+The dataset includes both long stories (3300 ± 747 words, 11 participants per item on average) and short stories (795 ± 135 words, 50 participants per item on average), providing extensive coverage of natural reading scenarios.
+This comprehensive resource offers valuable opportunities to investigate eye movement patterns during Spanish reading, explore language-specific cognitive processes, examine Spanish linguistic phenomena, and develop computational algorithms for reading research and natural language processing applications.

 ## Definitions
 A *word* is defined as a sequence of characters between two blank spaces, except those characters that correspond to punctuation signs.
  - *Unfrequent word*: its number of appearances in the latinamerican subtitles database from [EsPal](https://www.bcbl.eu/databases/espal/) is less or equal to 100.